US Centers for Disease Control and Prevention. About Brucellosis. Published May 2, 2024. https://www.cdc.gov/brucellosis/about/index.html

 1. Identification of the etiologic agent:

-1) Biologic material culture (blood, bone marrow, tissues, cerebrospinal fluid [CSF], synovial fluid): Long incubation time (up to ≥30 days), low sensitivity (15%-70% for blood cultures).
+1) Biologic material culture (blood, bone marrow, tissues, cerebrospinal fluid [CSF], synovial fluid): A long incubation time (up to ≥30 days) may be required, low sensitivity (15%-70% for blood cultures).

 2) Serologic studies are the basis for diagnosing brucellosis.
 IgM antibodies appear after 1 week of infection and IgG antibodies are produced starting week 2.
 Concentrations of both antibody classes decrease with time.
 Absence of the decrease indicates recurrence or transition into the chronic phase.
 Chronic brucellosis is associated with a high titer of IgG antibodies; low titer likely indicates a delayed phase of recovery.
-The following tests are used: enzyme-linked immunosorbent assay (ELISA) test, complement fixation test, Wright agglutination test, 2-mercaptoethanol (2-ME) agglutination tests, tube agglutination test (TAT), indirect immunofluorescence test, Coombs antiglobulin test, and colored passive hemagglutination test.
-Titers of ≥1:100 to 1:160 are considered significant diagnostic factors in regions where brucellosis is not endemic.
+The serum tube agglutination (STA) test and enzyme-linked immunosorbent assay (ELISA) are the most commonly used serologic assays.
+Titers >1:160 for the STA test are considered as positive in regions where brucellosis is not endemic, and those >1:320, as positive within endemic regions.
 Infection is confirmed by a ≥4-fold increase in titer during convalescence.
 If the antibody titer is very high, agglutination tests may yield false-negative results due to the prozone effect (inhibition of agglutination observed in samples at very high antibody level concentrations).
 ELISA tests, which are being used with increasing frequency, detect antibodies (IgA, IgM, and IgG) against cytoplasmic antigens.
 In doubtful cases (if relapse is suspected), the assays are easier for interpretation (antibodies against the S-LPS may persist long after recovery).
-ELISA tests are also helpful in the diagnostic work-up and monitoring of neurobrucellosis (CSF test).
+The indirect Coombs, 2-mercaptoethanol (2-ME) agglutination, and immunocapture-agglutination tests may be useful in the case of chronic infection.

 2. Other tests: